 Measha Brueggergosman is one of the leading sopranos of her generation.
 Her first recording "Surprise" includes works by Schoenberg, Satie and Bolcom and is one of the most highly regarded debut album for some time while her latest recording "Night and Dreams" includes songs by Mozart, Brahms, Strauss, Schubert, Debussy, Duparc and Faure.
 Both of these have been released by Deutsche Grammophon.
 Other CD releases include "So much to tell" and "Extase" for CBC records and Beethoven 9 and Wesendonck Lieder with the Cleveland Orchestra and Franz Welser-Möst for Deutsche Grammophon.

-In opera she has performed Elettra (Idomeneo), Madame Lidoine (The Dialogues of the Carmelites), Liu (Turandot) and Sister Rose (Dead Man Walking).
-Measha is also very committed to Lied recitals and she has performed with accompanists such as Justus Zeyen at the Carnegie Hall, the Kennedy Center, the Wigmore Hall as well as the Edinburgh, Verbier and Bergen festivals and at the Sibelius Academy in Helsinki.
+In opera she has performed Giulietta and Antonia (Les contes d'Hoffmann), Elettra (Idomeneo), Madame Lidoine (Dialogues des carmélites), Liu (Turandot) and Sister Rose (Dead Man Walking).
+Measha is very committed to Lied recitals and has performed with accompanists such as Justus Zeyen at Carnegie Hall, the Kennedy Center, Wigmore Hall, both the Konzerthaus and Musikverein Wien, as well as the Schwarzenberg, Edinburgh, Verbier and Bergen festivals and at the Sibelius Academy in Helsinki.

 Measha Brueggergosman champions the education and involvement of new audiences and holds several ambassadorial titles with international charities.

 Please contact Mary Donald for an updated biography and for performance details.